 Why Your Gym Teacher Was Wrong

 As times have changed, so have some guidelines for the best ways to stretch.
-Many of the techniques that you may have learned in gym class are now considered passé – and in some cases, downright risky.
+Many of the techniques that you learned in gym class are now considered passé – and downright risky.
 “A lot of it has to do with the evolution of the science,” says Jessica Matthews, M.S., an exercise physiologist at the American Council on Exercise (ACE).
 “Numerous studies have come out in the last decade about the most effective ways for stretching.
 We don’t just accept exercise at face value anymore — we ask what the exercise is designed to do and whether it’s safe and effective.”

 For one thing, the ballistic stretching we all remember so well, in which you bounced through your moves?
 It’s a total no-no. It’s now believed that dynamic stretching — movements that take the joints through their full range of motion (think: leg swings, arm circles, etc) — is best for pre-workout stretching.
 After a workout, static stretching is the way to go.
 “Static stretching is more effective and safer at the conclusion of a workout when your muscles are more pliable,” Matthews notes.
 That’s when you can get the greatest benefits for your overall flexibility and posture, and perhaps even reduce your chances of getting post-exercise muscle soreness.

 Take a look at these new takes on old moves.

 Old-school move: Neck rolls